colpal/actions-pr-comment/README.md

 # actions-pr-comment
-> Internal action for creating comments on pull requests
+> Internal action for creating, updating, and hiding comments on pull requests

 ## Assumptions
 1. A message body is ready to be used as a comment, either passed directly via `comment-body` or as a markdown file via `comment-body-path`